fenrishunter500/FATEBOOK/Mechanics.md

 Limit Break

- - [ ] LB should not be easy to tap into.
+ - [x] LB should not be easy to tap into.
 Look into limitations.
 Transform back to normal?
 Major negatives to rolls?
+(NO, REPLACED WITH REVERTING AND TRANSFORMATION BOON)
- - [ ] Possible limitation: Limit Break is only available to you if your Purity track is over half-way filled, or you currently have a Severe Purity Consequence on your sheet.
+ - [x] Possible limitation: Limit Break is only available to you if your Purity track is over half-way filled, or you currently have a Severe Purity Consequence on your sheet.
+(NO, REPLACED WITH REVERTING AND TRANSFORMATION BOON)

 Magic Systems?